 Unit 9 – The labour market: Wages, profits, and unemployment

 Unit 10 – Banks, money, and the credit market

 Unit 15 – Inflation, unemployment, and monetary policy

 The course will be taught in blended learning, which includes both online and face-to-face classes.

 Online: commented course materials (audio PPT) which cover the content of the course

 Overall principle of the course: visioning the audio commented PPT is mandatory in order to take part in the face-to-face sessions, these being designed to ensure a good understanding of the topics.

 The course counts for 4 credits.
 Students will have to take a certificative evaluation.
-Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including closed theoretical questions under the form of multiple choices and numerical exercises similar to those discussed during the year.
+Due to the exceptional circumstances due to the COVID-19 pandemic, the evaluation will consist in a written exam (closed book), including mostly closed questions .

 The textbook will be the free online manual "The Economy", produced and developed by the CORE-ECON project, by the CORE team, which brings together researchers and professors of economics from around the world (see https://www.core-econ.org ).